florishafkenscheid/factorio-benchmarks/competitions/2025-Q1-Nauvis/production-science/README.md

 - [ ] Test: run until belts are backed up then release into infinity loaders
 - [ ] Test: remove one input and add it back
 - [ ] Test: cut off all inputs and add it back
+- [ ] Clone: clone all designs, baseline must be at least 2ms of update time the rest will follow the same number of clones

 ### Designs